matthiasn/clojure-system-book/manuscript/Client-State.md

     (dotimes [n 2] (load-prev app qry-chan))))
 ~~~

-In the namespace above, we have three function that are concerned with different angles of getting results of a realtime search to the client.
+In the namespace above, we have three function that are concerned with different angles of getting results of a real-time search to the client.
 First, there's the ````load-prev```` function:

 ~~~
 (defn- load-prev